• Wénlín Institute’s CDL, the Character Description Language, is the world’s most powerful new font technology.

 • CDL technology has applications for machine learning, for handwriting recognition and input methods, for optical character recognition (OCR), and most importantly for human language-learning.

-• CDL adds a third dimension to the code space, with a variant mechanism for associating an unlimited number of CDL descriptions with any Unicode codepoint.
+• CDL adds new dimensions to the UCS code space, with a variant mechanism for associating an unlimited number of CDL descriptions with any Unicode codepoint.

 • Each CDL description can be associated with zero or more Unicode code points, making CDL the ideal tool for extending The Unicode Standard.